 If you’re ready to take the plunge with a marketing resource management system, Zapier could be a great asset to you and your business.
 Zapier is an online automation tool that allows you to connect software to software.
 The concept behind Zapier is simple; you tell it a trigger (ex. signing up for an event), then you tell Zapier what action you want to happen in response (ex. add that person to your email list in Mailchimp).
 By connecting Zapier to your MRM system, you can cut out a good portion of those tedious, dread-inducing tasks.

 By connecting your marketing resource management system with Ashore through Zapier, you can automate your approval process even further.
 With your MRM + Zapier + Ashore integration, you can set a trigger in Ashore, such as “proof approved” or “proof created,” that automatically tells your MRM system to complete an action, such as updating your project timeline or notifying the design team.
 The main goal of an MRM system is to make your life easier, and that’s Ashore’s goal too.
-So if saving time, money and headache is something you’re interested in, start your free 14-day trial of Ashore today!
+So if saving time, money and headache is something you’re interested in, sign up for free today!